IBM/db2forzosdeveloperextension-about/docs/working-with-stored-procedures/deploying-multiple-stored-procedures-simultaneously.md

    ![Routine deployment errors]({{site.baseurl}}/assets/images/batch-routine-deploy-expanded-results.png)

-After you deploy a routine, an entry is added to the **QUERY HISTORY** view.
+After you deploy a routine or multiple routines, an entry is added to the **QUERY HISTORY** view.
 The entry shows the schema, and the path if specified, of the routine.
 This information is useful when identical routine names exist across multiple schemas.